 Veilleux, Cyrille, born 31 Jan 1890 St. Lugia PQ Canada.
 On 23 March 1909 immigrated to US at Augusta Maine via Railroad.
 Newspapers credited him to Manchester, NH, and the 1913 Manchester Directory lists his name as removing to Lewiston, Maine.
 His WWI registration card, completed in Oxford Co., Maine shows: Cyrille Veilleux, 27, living at 28 Lochness Road, Rumford Maine, born January 31, 1890 St. Ludger, Frontenac PQ, alien, Laborer, Oxford Paper Co., Rumford Maine, single, tall, medium stature, dark eyes, dark hair, sound of body.
 He became a naturalized citizen at Camp Devens, MA.
 He is not listed on either the NH Adjutant General list NOR is he on the NH Roll of Honor in the NH State House.
 Official Maine records give this bio: “Ind: S. Paris, Oxford Co., Apr.
 29/18.
 Private.
 Org: 1st Co 1st Bn 151 Dep Brig to June 21/18; Co M 303 Inf to Aug.
 5/18; Co D 162 Inf to Aug.
 14/18; Co G 26 Inf to death.
 Overseas: July 8/18 to death.”

 Webster, Earl Alvin, born 18 November 1901, Laconia NH, son of George F. & Lilla E. (Chase-Dow) Webster.
 He enlisted at Manchester, NH in Co.
 E., 103rd infantry.
 The NH Adjutant General credits him to Concord NH though he does not appear on any of their memorials.
 His name is credited to Manchester NH in books, and in newspaper notices (though he did not seem to live there).
 He was only 16-1/2 years old when he died.
+The History of the 103rd Regiment states he died from enemy shell fire.
 Boston Globe, August 12, 1921–“BUGLER WEBSTER’S BODY ARRIVES AT GILFORD.
 Laconia NH, Aug 11-The body of Bugler Earl A. Webster, who was killed in the Argonne while serving the 103d Infantry was brought to his home in Gilford this afternoon from Hoboken.
 Earl Webster enlisted in Manchester and was with his regiment all the time until he lost his life.
 He is survived by his parents Mr. and Mrs. George Webster, a brother, and sister.
 The funeral services will be held from the United Baptist Church, Lakeport, Sunday afternoon at 2 o’clock.” –Boston Post, Monday, August 12, 1921-“HONORS PAID TO BUGLER WEBSTER AT LACONIA.
 Laconia, N.H., Aug 14.–Funeral services for Bugler Earl A. Webster, who was killed in France while serving in Co.
 E of the 103d Infantry, were held at the United Baptist Church this afternoon.
 Frank W. Wilkins Post, American Legion, Major Joseph H. Killourhy, commander, attended the services in a body and acted as escort from the E.D.
 Ward Company undertaking rooms to the church and from the church to the cemetery.
 There were also in the cortege Gen. Edmund Tetley Camp, United Spanish War Veterans, and other patriotic organizations.
 The casket, draped with the American flag, rested on a caisson, which was drawn by four black horses.
 The services in the church were conducted by Rev. Benjamin Lomax.
 The bearers were David Smith, Carl Kirkman, Joseph Fontaine, William McGrath, Winifield Goss and Winfield Pearsons.
 At the grave a salute was fired by a detail from Co E of the New Hampshire State Guard.
 “Taps”was sounded by Master James Darling.”

 Wouters, Laurent, was probably born abt 1885 in Belgium.
 Very little can be discovered about him.
 Laurent/Lawrence immigrated to the United States on the S.S.
 Finland, a ship that left Antwerp Belgium on 4 March 1905 and arrive in the port of New York on 15 March 1905, his occupation tinker.
 His point of contact was a brother ‘Josse Wouders.’
 In 1914 ‘Laurence Wouters’ can be found in the Manchester, NH City Directory, a tanner, boarding with George Wouters at 84 Goff Street.
 George was a cigar maker for the R.G.
 Sullivan Company.
 George is probably his brother, as when George died in 1945 a military headstone with his enlistment name of “Joss Wouters,” was ordered by his widow and place in Calvary Cemetery.
 On George’s death record, it stated he had been born in Belgium, and his father’s name as Jean Wouters.